Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 The Philippines has a strong and resilient labor market, and its reasonable cost of hiring makes it a popular choice for companies looking to expand their global workforce.

-Typically, companies outside of the Philippines may look for Employer of Record solutions to hire in the country; however, it is not permitted.
+Typically, companies outside of the Philippines may look for Employer of Record solutions to engage talent in the country; however, it may not be permitted.
 They may use a workforce management platform instead to engage talent in the Philippines compliantly.

-A workforce management platform assists international companies in hiring and paying employees residing in the country.
+A workforce management platform assists international companies in onboarding and paying employees residing in the country.

 Growing a team abroad requires a business to stay compliant with ever-changing local labor laws.
 But with workforce management by your side, you can delegate key HR tasks to them, freeing you up to focus on running your core operations.

-Speak to the Payoneer Workforce Management team to learn about how we can help, or keep reading to learn more about hiring, onboarding, and paying employees in the Philippines.
+Speak to the Payoneer Workforce Management team to learn about how we can help, or keep reading to learn more about onboarding and paying employees in the Philippines.

 How to hire employees in the Philippines

-U.S. companies and other international organizations have three options when it comes to hiring employees in the Philippines:
+U.S. companies and other international organizations have three options when it comes to engaging talent in the Philippines:

 1) Setting up a local legal entity